GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_e2e_gke/cloud_deploy_e2e_gke.md

 cd web && skaffold build --interactive=false --default-repo $(gcloud config get-value compute/region)-docker.pkg.dev/{{project-id}}/web-app --file-output artifacts.json && cd ..
 ```

-Next, confirm the container images built by `skaffold` were uploaded to the container registry properly.
+In the next step you will confirm the container images built by `skaffold` were uploaded to the container image registry properly.

 Click **Next** to proceed.

 ## Custom application images

-When you ran `bootstrap.sh` a [Google Cloud Artifact Registry](https://cloud.google.com/artifact-registry) was created to serve the images.
+When you ran `bootstrap.sh` a repository in [Google Cloud Artifact Registry](https://cloud.google.com/artifact-registry) was created to serve the images.
 The previous command referenced the repository with the `--default-repo` parameter.
-To confirm the images were successfully pushed to Artifact Registry:
+To confirm the images were successfully pushed to Artifact Registry, run the following command:

 ```bash
 gcloud artifacts docker images list $(gcloud config get-value compute/region)-docker.pkg.dev/$(gcloud config get-value project)/web-app --include-tags --format yaml